pantheon-systems/pantheon-advanced-page-cache/readme.txt

 * Affected views: REST API resource endpoint

 == Changelog ==

+= 0.1.4 (March 7th, 2017) =
+* Emits `feed` surrogate key for RSS feeds, and purges when posts are created, modified, or deleted.

 = 0.1.3 (March 1st, 2017) =
 * Prevents error notices by only accessing `$rest_base` property of post types and taxonomies when set.